flyinggrizzly/mobile-suits-in-the-black/content/mobile-suits/_index.md

 Gundam](http://gundam.wikia.com/wiki/RX-93_%CE%BD_Gundam))

 [^1]: For the purposes of the game, this is close enough.
 And of course there's bleed between the categories.
 For example, we could argue that the RX-78-2 Gundam was a top-level suit at the beginning of the series, but by the end it was more of a 'performance' suit, and it was Amuro's abilities that continued to set he and it apart.
-And suits like the [MSN-00100 Hyaku Shiki](http://gundam.wikia.com/wiki/MSN-00100_Hyaku_Shiki) could be put into either the top of mid tiers, but it would depend on what kind of Zeta story you were trying to tell.
+And MS like the [MSN-00100 Hyaku Shiki](http://gundam.wikia.com/wiki/MSN-00100_Hyaku_Shiki) could be put into either the top or mid tiers, but it would depend on what kind of Zeta story you were trying to tell.